 As a CEO or business leader, you’re responsible for a lot.
-Leading your company and making sure everyone is set up for success requires a working knowledge of each area within your business.
+Leading your company and making sure everyone is set up for success requires a working knowledge of each area of your business.
 Because of this, it’s essential that you focus on the metrics and key performance indicators that are truly driving your business forward.

 While there are hundreds of metrics that impact your company’s marketing performance, your primary concern should be ones that directly impact the bottom line.